Self-Distilled Reasoner: On-Policy Self-Distillation for Large Language Models: Experiments

 \subsubsection{Effect of Generation Length}

 Since our objective operates at the token level (Eq.~\ref{eq:per-token}), the number of generated tokens per sample directly determines the amount of supervision signal available to the student.
 Longer sequences expose the student to more teacher feedback, but they also increase computational cost and may introduce noisy or uninformative continuations.

-To study this trade-off, we conduct an ablation on Qwen3-4B by varying the generation length of on-policy sampled student responses among 1024, 2048, and 4096 tokens and use full-vocabulary logit distillation.
-As shown in Figure~\ref{fig:pass@Klength}, increasing the generation length leads to clear improvements in pass@K performance.
-In particular, both the 2048-token and 4096-token settings significantly outperform the 1024-token baseline, indicating that longer generations provide more effective reasoning supervision.
+To study this trade-off, we conduct an ablation on Qwen3-1.7B by varying the generation length of on-policy sampled student responses among 1024 and 4096 tokens and use full-vocabulary logit distillation.
+As shown in Figure~\ref{fig:GenLength}, increasing the generation length does not lead to consistent improvements across either task.
+We attribute this to early tokens being more critical for learning: as the student generation grows longer, later tokens become increasingly predictable to the teacher when conditioned on a sufficiently long student prefix so less penalties are applied to later tokens.
+This phenomenon is also noted in \citep{lu2025onpolicydistillation}.